 Graduating in 2006, John Bridge studied part-time on the University of Central Lancashire’s BSc (Hons) Architectural Technology course and now works as a chartered architect and Director of his own practice: Studio John Bridge Ltd.

-John graduated from the course with a first, also winning an international design competition, receiving the award on the day of his graduation.
-He explains graduation as his favourite memory whilst at University of Central Lancashire (UCLan).
-“I was really lucky; it was a great ceremony over at the Guild Hall and back at the Harris building.”
+John graduated from the course with a first, also winning an award for an international design competition, which he received on the day of his graduation.
+John states his graduation ceremony as his favourite memory whilst at UCLan.
+He said: “I was really lucky.
+It was a great ceremony over at the Guild Hall and back at the Harris building.”